coop-columb/heart-disease-mlp/docs/api.md

      -H "Authorization: Bearer YOUR_TOKEN_HERE"
    ```

-3. Tokens expire after 30 minutes by default.
+3. Tokens expire after a configured time (30 minutes by default in production, longer in staging, and much longer in development).
 You can request a new token at any time.

 ### API Key Authentication